SarahMunson/SarahMunson/README.md

 - 👋 Hi, I’m @SarahMunson
-- 👀 I’m interested in books and reading, health and wellness, music and dance, community living.
+- 👀 I’m interested in books and reading, health and wellness, music and dance, and community.
-- 🌱 I’m currently learning MERN at Coding Dojo Boot Camp, Google Project Management through Coursera, learning Spanish with Busuu, 100 days of algorithms challenge 1/10/2022 -
+- 🌱 I’m currently learning MERN at Coding Dojo Boot Camp, Google Project Management through Coursera, Spanish with Busuu, 100 days of algorithms challenge 1/10/2022 -
 - 💞️ I’m looking to collaborate on habits mindsets, growth mindset, health goals, mentor/friendships.
 - 📫 How to reach me wordydreamsbiz@outlook.com